pawatsethaput/OpenBank/REST-API-V1.1.md

 The API may be optionally navigated using the links returned for each end point.
 All calls should be prefixed with /obp/v1.1

-> Note: see https://github.com/OpenBankProject/OBP-API/issues/ for open implementation issues.
+> Implementation Note: V1.1 is not currently implemented

 > See https://github.com/OpenBankProject/OBP-API/wiki/How-links-should-work for a note about links